Polycarbonate injection molding

 In addition, the PC resin should be insulated during the processing to prevent re-absorption;

-Not only reasonable product design is required, but also the molding process should be properly mastered, such as increasing the mold temperature and post-processing to reduce or eliminate internal stress.
+Not only is reasonable product design required, but also the molding process should be properly controlled, such as increasing the mold temperature and post-processing to reduce or eliminate internal stress.

 Drying of raw materials